-Today’s technology has advanced far beyond our imaginations creating a wide variety of wearables for the future.
+Today’s technology has advanced far beyond our imaginations, creating a wide variety of wearables for the future.
 What once seemed like an alien concept has soon become a part of our everyday lives.

-A wearable is an accessory that is worn by one or more people that monitors, measures, controls or provides data about the person (or group of people) wearing it and/or their immediate environment.
-As wearables have become more and more mainstream they are now expected – if not wanted – as part of modern life.
+A wearable is an accessory that is worn by one or more people that monitors, measures, controls, or provides data about the person (or group of people) wearing it and/or their immediate environment.
+As wearables have become more and more mainstream, they are now expected – if not wanted – as part of modern life.

 (Image Source: Statista)

-Wearables have become popular for a variety of reasons but the most noticeable and defining factor is their convenience.
+Wearables have become popular for a variety of reasons, but the most noticeable and defining factor is their convenience.
 Wearables are an easier, more convenient way to track metabolic health and fitness programs than even going to a doctor.
-The future is now when it comes to wearables, the only question is how far can technology go?
+The future is now when it comes to wearables; the only question is how far can technology go?

-The word “wearable” as defined by Merriam-Webster dictionary refers to any object that you can put on your body as clothing or equipment.
+The word “wearable,” as defined by the Merriam-Webster dictionary, refers to any object that you can put on your body as clothing or equipment.
 The wearable industry has advanced exponentially over the past few years, with projected sales projected at $275 billion by the end of 2027.
 This has led wearable technology companies like Apple Inc., FitBit Inc., Samsung Electronics Co., Ltd., Xiaomi Corp., Garmin Ltd., and Alphabet Inc. (Google) to come out with smartwatches, fitness trackers, lapel pins, glasses, and other devices that can be worn on the body.

 DentalSlim Diet Control Seal

 We are seeing a new generation of weight-loss devices that can help those looking to shed pounds.
 DentalSlim Diet Control Seal by University of Otago and UK researchers is an intraoral device that comes in two parts and is placed on the upper and lower jaws in the mouth on the back teeth.
-The device uses magnets that are unique and built with custom bolts to keep the mouth shut.
+The device uses unique magnets built with custom bolts to keep the mouth shut.
 The device allows users to have a gap of about 2 mm to help with breathing and drinking liquids.

 The product is intended for adults with obesity who are at low to moderate risk of developing comorbidities associated with obesity.
 It is not recommended for patients who wear dentures, have implant-supported prostheses, or have active periodontal disease.